Jayasuriya-ENGINEER/PRAGATISTREE/README.md

 # PRAGATISTREE
-a basic version for gdg hackathon
+a basic version for gdg hackathon.